ahope1/Galactic-Hitchhiker/beebify/README.md

 Click [this link](https://github.com/ahope1/Galactic-Hitchhiker/commit/5652229d51ea682a2fcbd538a720b9c07396810b) to see the main changes.
 (I may  have made further changes, subsequent to those revealed by that link.
 See this repo's full commit history for details.)

+The "bin..." files referred to in [*beebify assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/beebify/beebify%20assembly.txt) can be found in the [*disassembly*](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) folder.